maheshsabnis/ASPNETCore-Softeg-Aug-2020/ReadMe.md

 		- FromForm
 			- REad data from HTML FormModel (HTML 5) and  map with CLR Object
 	- JWT Token Security
+		- Token is a Randomly generated values that contains identity information (aka Claim), thst is used to verify the client (Authentication) with its access rights (Authorization) and proides access of the API
+			- Json Web Tokens (JWT)
+				- W3C standard corss platform mechanism of Authenticating the client App.
+				- 3 Secitions of JWT
+					- Header
+						- Algorithm to encrypt the information of identity
+					- Payload
+						- The Identity Claim used by the client to access the API
+							- UserId or RoleId
+							- UserId and RoleId
+					- Signeture
+						- The value to check an integrity of the Token aka Crypto Signeture
+			- Security Access Markup Language (SAML) Tokens
+				- Used by the Active Directory to provides secure idneityt to client
+			- AUTHORIZATION 'Bearer <TOKEN>'
 9. Middlewares
 	- CReate a class that is ctor injected with RequestDelegat
 		- this delegate accepts HttpContext as input parameter